Automatic Data Processing (ADP) Q2 2017 Results - Earnings Call Transcript

 Jan Siegmund - Automatic Data Processing, Inc.

-Yes.
-It does.
+Yes, it does.
 So one big chunk, of course, is the adjustment to our selling expense expectations that we had for that product.
 As you might imagine that is significantly down and our new guidance incorporates that thinking.

 Tien-Tsin Huang - JPMorgan Securities LLC

 All right.
 Thanks, Jan.
-And then on the – just the acquisition of the Marcus research – Buckingham,, is it more of a people-based, so I get the technology side of it.
+And then on the – just the acquisition of the Marcus research – Buckingham, is it more of a people-based, so I get the technology side of it.
 But it seems like they do some consulting and perhaps some people-based services as well at this Marcus Buckingham Company.
 I'm just curious if you can give a little more on the addition there?
 Thank you.

 Carlos A. Rodriguez - Automatic Data Processing, Inc.